aws-samples/step-functions-workflows-collection/ingest-and-analyze-historical-storm-events/README.md

 significant property damage, and/or disruption to commerce.
 The workflow uses the distributed map function of Step function to decompress the zipped files at scale and drop them into an S3 bucket with a certain hierarchy.
 Using AWS's purpose-built services for analytics, we can read & analyze the storm data at scale that have occurred historically in the US.

-The application queries the [storm dataset](https://www1.ncdc.noaa.gov/pub/data/swdi/stormevents/csvfiles/) to find the number of occurrences of various event types across the US.
+The application queries the [storm dataset](https://www1.ncdc.noaa.gov/pub/data/swdi/stormevents/csvfiles/) to find the number of occurrences of various storm event types across the US over the years.

+_Note: There are three different file types for storm data: details, locations, and fatalities.
+Each file type contains different information relevant to the storm events_

 ## Requirements